Overwatch 2 is now available on PC and console

-Blizzard’s Overwatch shuttered its services forever on October 5th at 12pm ET/9am PT, but now Overwatch 2 is here.
-The new title’s servers turned on around 3pm ET/12pm pt on PC and console.
+Blizzard’s Overwatch shuttered its services forever on October 5th at 12pm ET/9am PT, but now, Overwatch 2 is here.

+The new title’s servers turned on around 3pm ET/12pm PT on PC and console.
 While it’s a completely different game, Overwatch 2 is essentially an update as it still only offers player-versus-player gameplay.
-The game’s player-versus-environment and story mode won’t hit the title until 2023.
+The game’s player-versus-environment and story mode won’t hit until 2023.

 Overwatch 2 is free-to-play and offers a new battle pass system and in-game store, allowing players to collect new characters, skins, emotes and more.
 The 80th level of the battle pass also comes with a customizable Mythic skin for Genji.
 Additionally, Overwatch 2 comes with three new characters, Sojourn (a Canadian hero, finally), Junker Queen and Kiriko — one for each class, support, tank and DPS.

-The game also comes with new maps, including one based on Toronto’s Queen St. with Kim’s Convenience and other details.
+The game also comes with new maps, including one based on Toronto’s Queen St. that features a nod to Kim’s Convenience and other details.

-With the free battle pass, you can earn the new hero (if you didn’t already have the first Overwatch) and also get two new epic skins, two souvenirs, one weapon charm and 15 additional rewards.
+With the free battle pass, you can earn the new hero (if you didn’t already have the first Overwatch) and get two new epic skins, two souvenirs, one weapon charm and 15 additional rewards.

 The premium tier battle pass offers Kiriko as an instant unlock.
 You can also get a 20 percent season experience boost (presumably to help you gain levels), a new Mythic skin, five legendary skins, an additional epic skin and 66 additional awards, which includes emotes, victory poses, player icons, sprays and more.